cfengine/documentation/examples/tutorials/custom_inventory.markdown

 host001, Development <dev@cfengine.com>
 ```

-## Create and Deploy Inventory Policy
+## Create and deploy inventory policy

 Now that each of your hosts has access to a data source that provides the Owner
 information we will write an inventory policy to report that information.